STOP KILLING US: Disability Day of Mourning(#Disabled Lives Matter #DDOM) (2015)

 How very wrong I was.
 And how I wish I wasn't wrong.

-(The following is cross-posted on the Advocacy Without Borders blog here.)
+(The following is cross-posted on Advocacy Without Borders here.)

 I have began to lose count how many people who are "different" are disrespected, disregarded, and discarded by their "families" for the crime of not being what their parents wanted them to be.
 Stuck in a state institution or group home because they have "too high needs."
 Kicked out of the house for revealing their gender identity or their sexual orientation, or their HIV status.
 The statistics on how many individuals who are chronically homeless who meet one or more of these criteria are astonishing.